 And friends, it was just as good as I remember.
 Maybe better.

 Want to make some too (YES!
 You do!
 Seriously- you should probably take your computer to your kitchen with you right now to check if you have blueberries, lemons and rosemary)?

 3 cups frozen blueberries

 3-4 large lemons, halved

 1 bottle (750 ml) red wine (a blended wine, just whatever is cheapest)

-First, make the rosemary blueberry syrup.
-Then add one bottle (750 ml or about 3 cups) of red wine and some blueberries and lemons floating in the mixture.
+First, make the rosemary blueberry syrup (directions below).
+Then add one bottle (750 ml or about 3 cups) of red wine, 1 bottle of sparkling lemonade and some blueberries and lemons to serve.

-Put everything in a pot but the sugar and bring to a boil.
+TO MAKE THE SYRUP- Put water, blueberries, lemons and rosemary in a pot and bring to a boil.
 Once boiling, pour in sugar and stir until dissolved then reduce heat to simmer 20 minutes.
 At this point, taste and see if you prefer more sugar or lemon to be added.
 Let cool about 10 minutes.

-To make a nonalcoholic version, mix the syrup with a sparkling juice of some kind, like lemon, and use the same 1:1 ratio.
+To make a nonalcoholic version, mix the syrup with a sparkling juice of some kind (at about a 1:1 ratio), chill and serve.